 Invasive species reduce biodiversity, threaten the functioning of natural ecosystems, and cause substantial economic losses at the global scale.
 The rapid spread of invasive species over landscapes alters fire regimes, causes decline or extinction of native populations, and has devastating impacts on ecological systems.
 Understanding how the invasive species interact with native communities and change landscapes over space and time remains a grand challenge, particularly with the complications of climate change and human interventions.
 We use a combination of remote sensing, UAV, field observations, ecological models (e.g., population dynamic models), and computational models (e.g., agent-based models), to investigate patterns, dynamics, causes, and consequences of species invasion at regional to continental scales.
 We study the characteristics and behaviors of invasive species in both native and non-native habitats, to enhance our understanding of species invasion mechanisms and to inform the cost-effective control and ecosystem restoration strategies.
 Research includes the modeling of patterns and invasion processes of Tamarisk, an exotic species profoundly altering riparian zones and native biotic communities in the southwestern US.
 A range of control strategies, particularly bio-control, are evaluated to inform conservation practices for the systematic restoration of affected riparian ecosystems.

-The above ongoing research has been generously supported by the University of Illinois at Urbana-Champaign, National Center for Supercomputing Applications, National Science Foundation, United States Department of Agriculture, and Microsoft.
+The above ongoing research has been generously supported by the University of Illinois at Urbana-Champaign, National Center for Supercomputing Applications, National Science Foundation, United States Department of Agriculture, National Aeronautics and Space Administration, and Microsoft.
 We greatly appreciate their support for our research.